kimbring2/SonicTheHedgehog2-Tensorflow2/README.md

 | ['B', 'LEFT', 'RIGHT'] | [1, 0, 0, 0, 0, 0, 1, 1, 0, 0, 0, 0] |
 | ['DOWN', 'LEFT', 'RIGHT'] | [0, 0, 0, 0, 0, 1, 1, 1, 0, 0, 0, 0] |

-According to key description, 'A', 'B' are same key.
-However, I find they show different result at some situation.
+According to key description, 'A', and 'B' are same key.
+However, I find that they show different result sometimes.

 Every key combination of replay file can be converted to them.